Create and Manage Meetings

 Scheduled meetings highlighted on the All meetings tab

-1. Click Upcoming to filter between past, reserved, and upcoming meetings.
+1. Click Upcoming to filter for past, reserved, and upcoming meetings.
 Reserved meetings haven't been RSVP'd by all participants.

 Upcoming filter highlighted for scheduled meetings